231 Community Organizations jobs in the United States

 + Work closely with the Laboratory Operations Director to implement and enforce standard operating procedures and programs for laboratory safety, safety training, chemical inventories, laboratory audits, laboratory operational permits, hazardous waste disposal, and accurate and up-to-date records maintenance on all training, permits, and incidents.

-+ Have responsibility for ordering, organizing, maintaining, and stocking lab supplies and lab gases.
++ Ordering, organizing, maintaining, and stocking lab supplies and lab gases.

 + Assist as lab operational backup to the Laboratory Operations Director on daily tasks, e.g., signing waste removal manifest, checking on CO2 and LQN, etc.